 “People have realised the value of their health.
 I would invest in something that allows for easy home [medical] testing.
 The earlier we identify issues, the better our chances of solving them.”

 - Jean-Martin Fortier, co-founder of small-scale farming enterprise The Market Gardener:

 “I believe that people will put more value on having a direct relationship with their food.
 Investing in anything that supports a transition towards local food systems – farms, distribution solutions or companies focused on artisanal production – is a sure bet.
 Or just start a garden.”

 - Alain Sylvain, founder of design consultancy Sylvain Labs:

 “Businesses’ promises to care for employee wellbeing is being tested.
 As we spend more time working remotely, feelings of isolation can become overwhelming.
 Companies should invest in personal wellbeing and tools for healthy digital collaboration to maintain a productive mindset.”

 - Carl-Magnus Norden, co-founder of electric truck-maker Volta:

 “Covid-19 has forced the world to realise the shortcomings of our distribution systems.
 For the time being, our economies will depend on local trade.
 Investing in local farmers, factories and hospitality businesses will be crucial for recovery.
 This will inspire more sustainable trade, reduce polluting transport and make our society more resilient to future disruptions.”

-7. Max Rofagha, founder of finance app Finimize, which has more than 800,000 users:
+- Max Rofagha, founder of finance app Finimize:

 “I would like to invest in a remote Swiss mountain cabin where I could do a week-long retreat to read books and extend my knowledge.”